A Relativity-Based Framework for Statistical Testing Guided by the Independence of Ancillary Statistics: Methodology and Nonparametric Illustrations: Introduction

 Ancillarity underpins many foundational statistical concepts \citep{lehmann1992ancillarity, Gh2}.
-Perhaps one of the most widely recognized results in the study of ancillary statistics is Basu’s theorem \citep{basu}.
-In simple terms, Basu’s theorem states that if one has a complete sufficient statistic---containing all the information about an unknown parameter---and an ancillary statistic---containing no information about the parameter---then these two statistics are independent.
+Perhaps one of the most widely recognized results in the study of ancillary statistics is Basu's theorem \citep{basu}.
+In simple terms, Basu's theorem states that if one has a complete sufficient statistic---containing all the information about an unknown parameter---and an ancillary statistic---containing no information about the parameter---then these two statistics are independent.

-It appears that we are particularly interested in a type of conversion of Basu’s result.
+It appears that we are particularly interested in a type of conversion of Basu's result.
 However, it is important to note that a direct or naïve reversal of the classical Basu theorem---e.g., concluding sufficiency from independence---is generally false \citep{kagan2013nile}.

 This paper deals with an extension of Basu's theorem and its conversion-type results to decision-making fields.
 We propose and examine the relativity-based framework, showing relevant examples.
 A consequence of this perspective is characterizations of the normal and negative exponential distributions.
 In analogy to these results, we refer the reader to~\cite{pfanzagl1968characterization} for an example of characterizing the one-parameter exponential family through the existence of MP test statistics.